wuyang1002431655/tango_with_django_19/manuscript/chapter-git.md

 * `git cp` allows you to make a copy of a file or directory while adding references to the new files into the local index for you.
 The syntax is the same as `git mv` above where the filename or directory name is specified thus: `git cp <current_filename> <copied_filename>`.
 * The command `git rm` adds a file or directory delete request into the local index.
 While the `git rm` command does not delete the file straight away, the requested file or directory is removed from your filesystem and the Git repository upon the next commit.
 The syntax is similar to the `git add` command, where a filename can be specified thus: `git rm <filename>`.
 Note that you can add a large number of requests to your local index in one go, rather than removing each file manually.
 For example, `git rm -rf media/` creates delete requests in your local index for the `media/` directory.
 The `r` switch enables Git to *recursively* remove each file within the `media/` directory, while `f` allows Git to *forcibly* remove the files.
 Check out the [Wikipedia page](http://en.wikipedia.org/wiki/Rm_(Unix)#Options) on the `rm` command for more information.

 Lots of changes between commits can make things pretty confusing.
-You may easily forgot what files you've already instructed Git to remove, for example.
+You may easily forget what files you've already instructed Git to remove, for example.
 Fortunately, you can run the `git status` command to see a list of files which have been modified from your current working directory, but haven't been added to the local index for processing.
 Check out typical output from the command below to get a taste of what you can see.

 I> ### Working with `.gitignore`
 I> If you have [set up your `.gitignore` file correctly](#section-git-setup-tweaks), you'll notice that files matching those specified within the `.gitignore` file are...ignored when you `git add` them.
 This is the intended behaviour - these files are not supposed to be committed to version control!
 If you however do need a file to be included that is in `.gitignore`, you can *force* Git to include it if necessary with the `git add -f <filename>` command.